Zabu: House of M

 In the House of M reality, Zabu appeared as a picture in a Daily Bugle article about Ka-Zar and his seeking of asylum in the United States.

 Marvel Zombies

 Zabu and Ka-Zar are seen infected with the zombie virus, eating Barbarus and other super-powered inhabitants of the Savage Land.

 Ultimate Marvel

-In this reality, Zabu is actually a tiger with sabre-teeth rather than looking like a traditional smilodon, as he looks in the main Marvel universe.
-Flashbacks reveal that Zabu, Shanna and Ka-Zar have been together since childhood.
+In this reality, Zabu is actually a tiger with Smilodon-like fangs rather than looking like a traditional Smilodon as he looks in the main Marvel universe.
+Flashbacks reveal that Zabu, Shanna, and Ka-Zar have been together since childhood.